 The RCA Receives £5 million Gift from the Garfield Weston Foundation

 The Garfield Weston Foundation, the family-founded grant making Trust, has donated £5 million to the Royal College of Art’s GenerationRCA campaign.
-It will be used towards the creation of the RCA’s new flagship Battersea campus, set to open in 2021.
+It will be used towards the creation of the RCA’s new flagship Battersea campus.

 Dr Paul Thompson, Vice-Chancellor, RCA said:

 ‘This very generous donation will contribute to our new Battersea campus and enable us to enhance our research and teaching.
 This gift cements the longstanding relationship between the RCA and the Garfield Weston Foundation, who have supported the College for more than 30 years making multiple and generous donations to support each new chapter in our history.
 It will create new knowledge, which will feed into new taught programmes and generations of students.'

 Philippa Charles, Director of the Garfield Weston Foundation said:

 ‘The Royal College of Art is the world’s leading art and design university and in recognition of it excellence the Trustees were delighted to support the College to build the infrastructure to educate the next generation of leading design engineers, architects, car designers and artists.’